salilab/rmf/doc/Library.md

 [TOC]

-The %RMF library provides an intermediate level interface to facilitate I/O of
-%RMF data into and out of programs.
-The primary classes of interest are RMF::RootHandle representing the root of an %RMF hierarchy and RMF::NodeHandle representing a node in the hierarchy.
+The RMF library provides an intermediate level interface to facilitate I/O of RMF data into and out of programs.
+The primary classes of interest are RMF::RootHandle representing the root of an RMF hierarchy and RMF::NodeHandle representing a node in the hierarchy.

 The file is automatically closed when the last handle to it is destroyed.

 # Basics # {#basics}

-The library defines many classes, some of which are implemented using \c C++ templates.
-Every class support output to a \c std::ostream in \c C++ and conversion to \c str in \c Python.
-In addition, every class can be compared to other instances of the same class and can be inserted in hash tables both in \c C++ and \c Python.
+The library defines many classes, some of which are implemented using C++ templates.
+Every class support output to a `std::ostream` in C++ and conversion to `str` in Python.
+In addition, every class can be compared to other instances of the same class and can be inserted in hash tables both in C++ and Python.
 The methods necessary to support these things are omitted for brevity.

 In addition, there is a typedef for each type for managing lists of the objects.
 For example, a list of RMF::Category objects is passed using a RMF::Categories type.
-It looks like a \c std::vector in \c C++ and is a \c list in \c Python.
+It looks like a `std::vector` in `C++` and is a `list` in Python.

 # Associations # {#associations}

-The %RMF wrapper has the concept of an association between nodes in its hierarchy and objects in the program accessing.
+The RMF wrapper has the concept of an association between nodes in its hierarchy and objects in the program accessing.
 The methods RMF::FileConstHandle::get_node_handle_from_association(), RMF::NodeConstHandle::set_association() and